ansible/ansible-container/docs/rst/reference/run.rst

 .. program:: ansible-container run

-The ``ansible-container run`` command launches the container orchestrator and runs your built containers with the configuration in your ``container.yml`` file.
+The ``ansible-container run`` command launches the container orchestrator and runs the built containers with the configuration found in ``container.yml``.
 This is analogous to ``docker-compose run``.

 .. note::